CephalofairGames/gloomhaven2e-faq/index.md

 - 2025-09-22 - Chimeric Formula (top) ruling.
 Cascaded into Note ruling, plus overturning a previous Lightning Bolts ruling.
 Silent Knife 9 ruling.
 - 2025-09-23 - Added Item 116 and Cthulhu card interaction
 - 2025-09-24 - Sc19 does not have errata for monster counts.
+- 2025-10-01 - Sc11 and Mindthief mastery clarification

 <script>